 13-16 July 2016 | Warsaw, Poland

-The 39th Annual Meeting of ISPP, which was held in at the Sheraton Warsaw Hotel in Poland in July of 2016, was the second largest conference in the organization’s history, with 655 registrants.
+The 39th Annual Meeting of ISPP, which was held in at the Sheraton Warsaw Hotel in Poland in July of 2016, was the second-largest conference in the organization’s history to date, with 655 registrants.
 The conference theme was “The Good Society: Prospects for Reason, Communication, and Well-Being.”
-The scientific program, which was organized by Chris Federico, Aleksandra Cichocka, and Michal Bilewicz, was perhaps the strongest ever.
-Keynote speakers Jan Gross (a historian), Diana Mutz (an expert in political communication), and Arie Kruglanski (a social psychologist) drew standing room only audiences, as did ISPP president John Jost in his welcoming address on opening night.
+The scientific program, which was organized by Chris Federico, Aleksandra Cichocka, and Michal Bilewicz, was very strong.
+Keynote speakers Jan Gross (a historian), Diana Mutz (an expert in political communication), and Arie Kruglanski (a social psychologist) drew standing-room-only audiences, as did ISPP president, John Jost, in his welcoming address on opening night.
 There were over a dozen special invited symposia and roundtables on historical and contemporary issues, including the 1989 agreement between leaders of the Polish government and the Solidarity movement, individual and collective reactions to terrorist attacks, and the role of political psychology in the news.
-Conference attendees, who came from as far away as Argentina and Indonesia and New Zealand, enjoyed evenings in the Old Town, the Vistula Riverbank, and the historical Royal Route.
-The ISPP Summer Academy, as well as several events organized by the Early Career Committee (Mentoring Lunch, Social Hour and an "Elevator Pitch" competition) attracted large audiences, as did the poster sessions, which were much more extensive and better attended than in the past.
+Conference attendees, who came from as far away as Argentina, Indonesia and New Zealand, enjoyed evenings in the Old Town, the Vistula Riverbank, and the historical Royal Route.
+The ISPP Summer Academy, as well as several events organized by the Early Career Committee (Mentoring Lunch, Social Hour and an "Elevator Pitch" workshop) attracted large audiences, as did the poster sessions, which were much more extensive than in the past and very well attended.
 Those in attendance had a wonderful time in Warsaw and found the intellectual atmosphere of the conference to be especially inspiring.

 2016 Award Winners